apache/gravitino/docs/glossary.md

 - The arrangement of data within a Hive table, specified by expression or direction.

+## Spotless

+- A tool or process used to enforce code formatting standards and apply automatic formatting to code.

 ## Structured Query Language (SQL)

 - A programming language used to manage and manipulate relational databases.